 With stock options, when you hold a call option on a stock, you do not receive any dividends paid out to holders of the underlying stock.
-To receive the dividend, you need to exercise the stock and be holding it on the stock’s date of record for dividend payments, which is generally several weeks before the dividend is paid on the ex-dividend date.
+To receive the dividend, you need to exercise the stock and hold it on the stock's date of record for dividend payments, which is generally several weeks before the dividend is paid on the ex-dividend date.

 Compared to simply buying or selling an underlying asset, options and the various options strategies you can use when trading them require education to understand and use them effectively.

-If you’re trying to figure out if trading options is right for you, you should first understand what options are.
-An options explanation can turn into something complicated very quickly, so let’s simplify.
+If you're trying to figure out if trading options is right for you, you should first understand what options are.
+An options explanation can turn into something complicated very quickly, so let's simplify.
 As with most investing products, an option is a contract.
 It is exactly how it sounds.
 This specific type of contract gives you the right to buy or sell an asset at a specific price by a specific date.
-It’s essentially a contract that is giving you the option to follow through.
+It's essentially a contract that gives you the option to follow through.

 How Do Options Work?

 Again, as with most investment products, you're going to want to determine the probability of the future prices of certain assets.
 You can assume that the more likely it is that something will happen, the more expensive a related option would be.